 With Sendbird Chat SDK for Android, you can efficiently integrate real-time chat into a client app.
 On the client-side implementation, you can initialize and configure the chat with minimal effort.
 On the server-side, Sendbird ensures reliable infra-management services for your chat within the app.

 This page demonstrates how to install the Chat SDK in your app so that you can send your first message in just a few simple steps.

 Note: The fastest way to see Sendbird Chat SDK in action is to build your app on top of our sample app.
 Download the sample app to jumpstart your build.
 To implement Kotlin in your app, see tutorials for How to build in-app chat using Kotlin Part 1 and Part 2.

 The minimum requirements for Chat SDK for Android are:

 Note: Sendbird server supports Transport Layer Security (TLS) from versions 1.0 up to 1.3.
 For example, in the server regions where TLS 1.3 isn’t available, lower versions from 1.0 to 1.2 will be sequentially supported for secure data transmission.

-UIKit is a Sendbird Chat SDK add-on with user interfaces that enable an easy and fast integration of standard chat features into new or existing client apps.
+UIKit is a Sendbird Chat SDK add-on with user interfaces that enables easy and fast integration of standard chat features into new or existing client apps.

 If you would like a sample app with embedded UI, see UIKit Quickstart for Android.

-Installing the Chat SDK is simple if you're familiar with using external libraries or SDKs.
-First, add the following code to your root
+If you're using Gradle 6.8 or higher, add the following code to your

 Alternatively, you can download the